UPDATED: This blog was originally published in August 2016.

 Mountain gorilla habitat

-Mountain gorillas live way up in the cloud forests, ranging from an altitude of 2200m to 4300m (a not insignificant height – you may feel a little short of breath.
+Mountain gorillas live way up in the cloud forests, ranging from an altitude of 2200 metres to 4300 metres (a not insignificant height – you may feel a little short of breath.
 Remember to let your guide know if you feel a headache coming on).

 Boots – Essential.
 A good quality pair of hiking boots from a store like Kathmandu will serve you well.
 They’re expensive, but so are your ankles when they break.
 Don’t risk it with a cheap pair of sneakers.

 Gloves – During the trek you might be grabbing trees, branches and vines, and your hands can get a bit scratched and generally beaten up if you’re not careful.
 Pack a tough old pair of gardening gloves.
-They’ll look lame, but you’ll be glad you brought them.
+They might look a bit lame, but you’ll be glad you brought them.

-Light rain jacket – Bwindi and Virunga are both tropical rainforests, and there’s a good chance of rain almost the year-round.
+A light rain jacket – Bwindi and Virunga are both tropical rainforests, and there’s a good chance of rain almost year-round.
 Pack a light-weight poncho or rain jacket that you can roll up in your bag and bring out if necessary.

 Energy snacks – The trek to the mountain gorillas isn’t impossible, but it is tough.
 Energy snacks like nuts, dried fruit, chocolate or power bars are a great idea.
 Just remember to take any rubbish with you as you go.

 Water – Avoid buying plastic water bottles while you’re in Uganda or Rwanda.
 They’re terrible for the environment.
 Bring a reusable canteen (preferably with a purifying filter built in) or a pack of filtration tablets.
 You’ll need to drink a lot during the trek.

 Long pants and shirts – It’s best not to expose too much skin during the jungle trek, and remember to tuck your trousers into your socks – you really don’t want safari ants crawling up there.